marbetschar/marco.betschart.name/projects/README.md

 ---
-description: "a series of tasks linked to a specific goal, with a deadline."
+description: "a project is a series of tasks linked to a specific goal, with a deadline."
 ---

-# Projects
+# My Projects

 The characteristics of a project are: